mwrzos1/HTML-Assignment/README.md

-Assignment purpose is to understand the foundation of HTML
+Assignment's purpose is to understand the foundation of HTML